nagisaando/algorithm/NOTE.md

 - log N: the time it takes to complete a task grows very slowly as the size of input (N) increases.
 - O(log N) means the time grows very slowly as N increases.
 - It's much faster than O(N) for large datasets.
+- represents operations where the work decreases by a fraction with each step

 ## Binary search
 1. When data-set is ordered